 Quick SCUBA Review

-Our quick SCUBA review is for experienced divers who have logged over 25 dives but have not been in the water and over 3 years.
+Our quick SCUBA review is for experienced divers who have logged over 25 dives but have not been in the water and over 2 years.
 This is a great way to get back in the water safely and explore at the same time.
-During your quick review you will go over all of your basics SCUBA skills and do a quick academic refresher And then go out for a single tank beach dive to explore our shallow reefs.
+During your quick review you will go over all of your basics SCUBA skills, do a quick academic refresher And then go out for a single tank beach dive to explore our shallow reefs.
 This is an inexpensive option to get you back in the water and refreshed and ready for our outer reef boat dives.
 This program is typically three hours and finishes up by 11 AM.

 Course Overview Reactivate Program

 Haven’t been diving lately and want a quick scuba refresher?
 The ReActivate™ program is the perfect way to update your dive skills and knowledge from the PADI Open Water Diver Course before jumping back into the water.
 Whether you want a few reminders or need to go over the basics, ReActivate is personalized for you: You conveniently review scuba concepts on your tablet, mobile device or computer, then go diving with a PADI Professional.